vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-eks-onboarding.md

-As soon as cluster status displays **Configured**, nKS will start its magic to generate savings on the connected EKS cluster.
+As soon as cluster status displays **Configured**, Compute Copilot for EKS will start its magic to generate savings on the connected EKS cluster.

 FAQ:

-1. Nks provisioner takes precedence over clients own provisioner?
+1. Compute Copilot for EKS provisioner takes precedence over clients own provisioner?
-2. IaC/YAML template for configuring nKS?
+2. IaC/YAML template for configuring Compute Copilot for EKS?
 3. Helping customers with Karpenter migration/devOps support?